AnnaRogers04/SMGQuarry/Development_Journal.md

 I think overall this game came out really well, im really proud of the QTE system I made, while it was a pain to make it works so fluidly in the game that it makes up for it.
 The mechanics in the game work well and the UIs I implemented work great both technically and visually for designated purpose.
 I feel we managed to make our game into a cinematic art form and this im really happy about.

 ### Negative Analysis
 Due to lack of motivation between blueprints I found it hard to add more mechanics.
-I know if I was motivated I could have doubled what I did for this projecT.
+I know if I was motivated I could have doubled what I did for this project.
 While im happy with my QTE system, its the only major blueprint I really contributed to this project aside from learning UIs so well I know it almost off by heart.
 I know I could have contributed more to this project and I am disappointed that mentally I couldn't cope with this concept.
+I feel the lack of attention from certain group members contributed to the lack of motivation, while that i'snt completely to blame it did negatively effect me.
+The harder it became to contact certain members the more it impacted the group.
+I had to help with more then just development like level blockouts, adding assets and textures and drawing the icons for the interact and QTE myself.

 ### Next Time
 Next time I'll find ways to better motivate myself and instead of doing little to nothing, I will move onto a new section (if i can) to give myself that space mentally.
 Working on something else in this project could have helped with my motivation and got me to work on this project a lot sooner then I actually did and that is my biggest regret.
 Next time in a group situation i will be firmer so the group time management is kept up with as well and try have it so the artists work alongside rather then on and off.
+In the next group situation if I notice someone slipping I'll have something put to the side in case they cannot complete what is needed, for instance if I did that with this project and had backup assets instead of deleting the temp blocks I would have had something to replace them with; making more visuals for the game.

 ## Bibliography
 Research